 Choosing to have an abortion was clearly the first.

 Talking about it was so important because, until then, I didn’t know just how many people in my own life had previously made the same decision.
-Even in my immediate family.
-And among my friends.
+In my immediate family.
+Among my closest friends.
 Even the guy who was going to be my business partner.

 And would you believe it?!
-Had I heeded the doctor’s initial advice and not pressed him to actually talk with me about my options, had I not been totally clear in stating what I needed from him, had I not found a way to connect with him on a personal level by letting him that I was friends with his son, he and I wouldn’t have had the conversation that eventually became very supportive and very real.
+Had I heeded the doctor’s initial advice and not pressed him to talk about options, had I not been totally clear in stating what I needed from him, had I not found a way to connect with him on a personal level by letting him know I was friends with his son, he and I wouldn’t have eventually had a real, and supportive, conversation.

-Because he probably would not have felt compelled to tell me about when he and his wife chose to have an abortion.
+Because he would not have felt compelled to tell me about the time when he and his wife chose to have an abortion.